bcle/fuse4js/README.md

 Contributing
 ------------
-You are free to fork and modify this software in your own repositories.
-If you wish to submit code changes to this repository, you will be asked to digitally sign a contribution agreement, a legal document to be provided by VMware, Inc.
+If you wish to submit code changes to this repository, please request a contribution agreement form from the author (VMware legal requires it).

 Contact
 -------
-Bug reports and constructive feedback is welcome by sending email to the author.
+Feel free to send bug reports and constructive feedback to the author:

 Bich C. Le
 VMware, Inc.
-Public email: bcle00@gmail.com
+Personal email: bcle00@gmail.com
 Company email:  leb@vmware.com